 I’m sure you won’t be surprised that I have eaten many a burger over the years, I just can’t resist them if I see them on a menu!
 They used to be a convenient fast food but for several years we have seen an increase in gourmet burger bars opening up, such as Honest Burger and Byron.
 They use a higher quality of meat and offer a more adventurous selection of toppings.

 There are so many burger recipes out there, so I wanted to come up with something that was a little different.
 I wanted to make a burger that combines the flavours of one of my other big food loves, crispy shredded duck pancakes.
-And you know what, a duck burger really does hit the spot!
+And you know what, a shredded duck burger really does hit the spot!

 Rather than mincing the duck meat and then frying, as you would do with a normal beef burger, I slow cooked the duck legs and then shredded them before turning then into patties.
 This keeps the duck burger nice and juicy – no one likes a dry burger!
 They are slow cooked in spices and sauces to have that classical Chinese flavour.
 I used duck legs rather than breast as you can slow cook them and they have a much deeper, gamier flavour.
 A sprinkle of panko breadcrumbs on top of the patties to give that extra bit of crunch.

-The plum sauce is salty and sweet and really works beautifully with the duck.
+The plum sauce is salty and sweet and really works beautifully with the shredded duck burger.
 If you taste it by itself it does taste quite salty, but do trust me on this, it compliments the duck burger perfectly.
 The freshness of the cucumber and spring onion salad perfectly lifts each mouthful.
 I used a brioche bun for this burger as the duck can really take the extra sweetness.

 - 4 duck legs